Meknes, the first day – the old medina

 The following day, I quickly reached Fes in about one hour of drive from Meknes and brought the car to the Hertz offices from where I had rented it five weeks before.
 After checking it, the lady from the office told me the car was dirty, so I offered to take and wash it somewhere.
 That day, however, it was a holiday for Muslims, so she nodded and accepted the car like that.
 After I left, she closed the office and hurried home to her family.

 Traveling through Morocco without a personal car was challenging.
 I tried to find a taxi, but no one stopped.
 I could hardly drag the troller on the other side of the street and found a group that seemed to go to the medina with a shared taxi.
 We all crammed inside a small shared taxi, and I was the first to get off at Bab R’Cif.

 At Bab R’Cif, I sat next to a gendarme and called Dar Moula to send someone to pick me up.
 The riad stood deeply hidden in the medina and I would have never found it by myself.
 An employee of the riad came and helped me with the luggage.
 When we arrived at the riad, he put me up in a luxurious room with original Berber decorations.

 Everything was perfect at Dar Moula, just like in my dreams.
 Mosaics, carved and painted doors, inlaid ceiling, bed cover with Berber patterns, and a room overlooking the inner courtyard of the riad.
 In the morning, breakfast was served on the rooftop terrace, overlooking the entire medina – the largest medina in the world.
 For the first time in Morocco, I had fresh goat cheese and not melted cheese.
 The goat cheese, allegedly specific to Morocco, seemed, however, hard to find.

 Fes, the last days in Morocco

-Want to subscribe to my travel diaries?
-Just leave your email in the subscription form below and you’ll be notified when I publish a new travel diary.
+Want to subscribe to my travelogues?
+Just leave your email in the subscription form below, and you’ll be notified when I publish a new post.